inclusive-design/adaptive-palette/apps/palette-generator/README.md

 ### Save Palette

-Clicking the "Save palette" button will export a palette definition JSON file and save it into the user's "Downloads" folder.
+Clicking the "Save palette" button will export a palette definition JSON file and save it to disk where the browser saves file downloads, typically the "Downloads" folder.
 The name of the file will be the palette's name with a ".json" extension.
 For example, if the palette name is "People", then the file created is "People.json".

 ### Clear Palette